Detecting Invariant Manifolds in ReLU-Based RNNs: Methods

-In each locally linear region of a PL dynamical system, the state space decomposes into invariant subspaces for the sets of positive and negative eigenvalues, respectively.
-For real eigenvalues, trajectories lie on hyperplanes on which the motion is directed towards or away from the fixed point in a straight line.
-More generally, complex eigenvectors can occur and cause curvature, or eigenvalues may repeat, and the general dynamics in each affine subregion ($\vz_{t} = \tilde{\mW} \vz_{t-1} + \vh, \tilde{\mW}:=\mA + \mW\mD(\vz_{t-1})$) is given by ~\\ where the $c_i \in \mathbb{R}$ are determined from the initial condition, $\vv_i$ are the eigenvectors, $\vw_i$ are generalized eigenvectors (associated with eigenvalues with geometric multiplicity less than the algebraic, and for multiplicity of $m>1$).
-This formula describes the exponential evolution for all non-defective eigenvalues $\lambda_j$ and polynomially modulated exponentials for the defective eigenvalue $\lambda_i$, see Appx. \ref{App: degenerate Eigenvalues} for details and special cases \citep{per,hirsch2013differential}.
+where the $c_i \in \mathbb{R}$ are determined from the initial condition, $\vv_i$ are the eigenvectors, $\vw_i$ are generalized eigenvectors (associated with defective eigenvalues with geometric multiplicity less than the algebraic).
+This formula describes the exponential evolution for all non-defective eigenvalues $\lambda_j$ and polynomially modulated exponentials for the defective eigenvalue $\lambda_i$, see Appx. \ref{App: degenerate Eigenvalues} for details \citep{per,hirsch2013differential}.
+While this expression is for single orbits, it describes how curvature in the manifolds can arise as we cross the boundaries of linear subregions (cf. sect. \ref{sec:manifold_constr}).

-Stable manifolds of saddle objects segregate the state space into different basins of attraction \citep{ganatra2022sketching}, which are sets of points from which the state evolves toward one or the other attractor.
-Formally, they are given by \citep{alligood1996}: